Kotlin/kotlin-wasm-examples/wasi-example/README.md

 # Kotlin/Wasm WASI Example

-A simple app using WASI API in the Node.js.
+A simple app using WASI API in the Node.js and Deno.

 > **Note**
 > It uses version of 21.0.0-v8-canary*